 Finally, let's dwell on the practical implementation of the Requirement Management Approach.

 There are lots of tools available these days that can be used to implement the approach under review.
 We opted for the Atlassian JIRA ad as the Task-Tracking system and Atlassian Confluence as a storage for the Requirement Pages.

 This choice has the following benefits and restrictions:

-You can see a set of JIRA tasks associated with the Information Page, while on a JIRA task you see a set of the linked pages, so, basically, it's very easy see the implementation status of a Requirement, its change history and where the information originates from.
+You can see a set of JIRA tasks associated with the Information Page, while on a JIRA task, you see a set of the linked pages, so basically it's very easy to see the implementation status of a Requirement, its change history and where the information originates from.
 Thus, combining the two applications ensures great requirement traceability.